jts272/pp3-lidl-bake-mate/README.md

 ## Validation and Version Control

 I setup my working environment to make validation easier.
-Fist, as Python uses indentation in codeblocks, I used a VS Code extension to highlight indentation levels and marks errors in red.
+First, as Python uses indentation in codeblocks, I used a VS Code extension to highlight indentation levels and marks errors in red.